SARNIA HASH HOUSE HARRIERS

-This information below is provided mainly to help new hares in setting a trail.
+This information below is provided mainly to help new Hares in setting a Trail.

-Become familiar with the route to make sure that you do not cross private property,
+2) Become familiar with the route to make sure that you do not cross private property,

-Use flour, chalk, or pieces of drywall to leave marks for the pack to follow.
-Make sure that you have enough material to clearly mark trail.
+6) Use Flour, Chalk, Toilet Paper or Tissue Paper to leave marks for the Pack to follow.
+Make sure that you have enough material to clearly Mark Trail.
 In winter you may have to add colouring to contrast with snow.
-Kool Aid mix, carpenters chalk and tempura paint are options for this.
-Trail marks should be environmentally safe to Leave No Trace.
-Test prior to start to make sure marks will be visible.
+Kool Aid mix, Carpenters Chalk and Tempura Paint are options for this.
+Trail Marks should be environmentally safe to "Leave No Trace".
+Test prior to start to make sure Marks will be visible.

 7) Marks should be a relatively constant distance apart, between 50 and 100 feet.
 Usually not more than about half a block, depending on the terrain.